Skip to main content

 Deterministic Replay

-The core mechanism where captured production traces (SQL, API calls, method state) are replayed against code in a controlled test environment.
-The execution environment exactly matches the recorded session, providing stable, non-flaky regression tests.
+The core mechanism where captured traces are replayed against code in a controlled test environment.
+External dependencies are satisfied from recorded behavior, giving stable regression checks without depending on live infrastructure.

 Deterministic Verification